mechanicles/set_as_primary/README.md

  end
 ```

 By default `force_primary` option is set to `true`.
-If this option is `true`, then it will automatically set record as primary when
+If this option is `true`, then it automatically sets record as primary when
 there is only one record in the table.
-If you don't want this flow then set it as `false`.
+If you don't want this flow, then set it as `false`.

 ## Development